 You’ll enjoy tasting the mushrooms (fresh and prepared) as you learn and you’ll take home approachable mushroom recipes, a sample of a very mushroom-friendly spice, and a sample of Elizabeth's mushrooms themselves.
 Sign up today and let's get umami!

 Date/Time: Thursday May 4th, 5:30-7pm

 Covid safety: Per the CDC’s and City of Cambridge’s guidance, masks are encouraged but not required.
 Attendees will not be required to show proof of vaccination or a negative rapid test.
 Please respect your fellow attendees.
 If you feel sick, stay home.

 Directions: The Spice Lab is immediately adjacent to our spice shop, at 2267 Massachusetts Ave.
 Metered parking is available along Mass Ave, or there is a lot at the intersection of Day Street and Herbert Street towards Davis Square if you don't mind a quick walk!

-Refund policy: Full refund available up to 1 week before the event; credit to future class available up until 2 days prior to the event.
+Refund policy: Full refund or credit available up to 1 week prior to the event.

 Elizabeth Almeida has been devoted to food, farming, family, and community throughout her life.
 She grew up on a multi-generation cattle farm in Ohio, where her family grew, canned, and froze their own veggies and meat.
 As a kid, Elizabeth was active in 4-H and FFA, winning many awards in livestock and cooking, including Grand Champion Chickens!